 However, career progression opportunities are different in every hospital.
 Make sure you enquire about it at your interview to find out for certain what sort of opportunities you’ll have.

 Top rated NHS hospitals in the UK

 According to a 2020 Newsweek ranking that was compiled in partnership with data research company Statistica, the best NHS hospital in the UK is St. Thomas’ Hospital in London, followed by the Royal Victoria Infirmary in Newcastle in second place, and University College Hospital in London in third place.
 Other hospitals featuring in the top ten include Salford Royal, Queen Elizabeth Hospital Birmingham, and Bristol Royal Infirmary.

 If you’re after prestige, you may like to have a look for jobs in these hospitals.
 However, whilst these may statistically be the best NHS hospitals in the UK, you shouldn’t get too invested in this ranking because it’s unlikely to be an accurate reflection of what hospitals are the best to work in.
 Forget rankings and put more stock in the location of the hospital, the career progression opportunities, and the feeling you get when you visit it on your interview day - you should judge for yourself how it ranks against your personal criteria.

 If you’ve been wondering which hospital is best for you, we hope these considerations will help you come to a decision.
 Whether you're a nurse, a doctor, or a medical secretary, if the hospital is in a good location and you believe you’ll be happy working there, it should be a good hospital for you!

-At Salad Money, we offer fair loans to NHS workers, so if you need a little financial help when settling into a new NHS hospital job, we can help.
+At Salad Money, we offer fair loans to NHS and public sector workers, so if you need a little financial help when settling into a new NHS hospital job, we can help.
 Contact us today to find out more.